Flagsmith/flagsmith-docs/versioned_docs/version-v1.0/index.md

 - The Open Source version has **no** API request or Identity limits - you can run as many API instances in a cluster as you wish
 - The Open Source version has **no** Dashboard User limits - you can have as many team members as you wish
+- The SaaS and Enterprise versions have [Change Requests and Flag Scheduling](advanced-use/change-requests.md)
-- The SaaS and Enterprise versions have full Role-Based Access Controls
+- The SaaS and Enterprise versions have [Role-Based Access Controls](advanced-use/permissions.md)
 - The SaaS and Enterprise versions have additional [Authentication Providers](/enterprise-edition)

 ## Installation